openframeworks/ofBook/chapters/game_design/old drafts/oscchapter.md

 [image labels.png]

 Now look to the left side of the app.
 At this point, it's time to set all of the values this knob will be sending and what the labels will display.
-Let’s start with label1.
+Let's start with label1.
 We will name our knob on screen to make things easier to read.
 The first value in our game we want to control, level controller interval time, should be what this label reads onscreen.
 Changing the name field in the app interface will do little.
 However, note under the name field you can change the color of the label.
 For this example, use yellow.
 Next, jump down to the next to last field on screen called Text:
 You will want to set this to level controller interval time.

 Moving on, select the knob.
 This one will require more set up because it will actually be sending values to our game.
 Color it yellow first.
 In the dark grey OSC box set all of the values we need to receive for the game.
 If auto is checked, uncheck it.
 Now customize the text in that box to /game/interval_time.
 In the From fields set the parameters to a range of values to try out in the game during a playtest.
 We will use from 0 to 300.
 These two elements, the tag and the parameters will get packed up into a message and sent over our OSC network to our game when values change.